ChadKillingsworth/closure-calculate-chunks/readme.md

  - **--extra-deps namespace:path/to/providing/src** This flag may occur multiple times.

+ - **--package-json-entry-names field1,field2,...** Ordered list of entries to look for in package.json files when resolving modules.

  - **--visualize** Instead of outputting the closure compiler flags, open an HTML page to visualize the graph.

 ## Output